public final class Lists

 source list.
 The inner lists are sublist views of the original list,

-produced on demand using List.subList(int, int)
+produced on demand using List.subList(int, int), and are subject

 to all the usual caveats about modification as explained in that API.

-- the desired size of each sublist (the last may be
+list - the list to return consecutive sublists ofsize - the desired size of each sublist (the last may be

-is nonpositivepublic static <T> void sortByPosition(java.util.List<T> list)
+smaller)java.lang.IllegalArgumentException - if partitionSize is nonpositivepublic static <T> void sortByPosition(java.util.List<T> list)